Using Natural Language Explanations to Rescale Human Judgments: Collecting QA pairs

+We study human judgments and critiques for non-factoid, document-grounded question answering, focusing on judgments of information completeness, i.e., whether machine-generated answers contain all key pieces of information from a document.
 We use two sources of data for this task.
-First, we use the questions collected in the {\sc inquisitive} dataset.
-Second, following the annotation guidelines from {\sc inquisitive}, a linguistics student annotated questions on articles focused on recent news events and non-western geographic entities (Hong Kong, Singapore, and India).
+First, we use the questions collected in the {\sc inquisitive} dataset \citep{ko-etal-2020-inquisitive}.
+Second, following the annotation guidelines from {\sc inquisitive}, a linguistics student wrote questions on articles focused on recent news events and non-western geographic entities (Hong Kong, Singapore, and India).
 This reduces leakage about notable prior news events for the LLMs in question.
 A summary of the two splits is given in Table \ref{tab:question_dataset}.
 All text is in English.
+We call our dataset \textsc{Inquisitive-Broad}.\footnote{The label distributions in the two data splits is similar, suggesting that leakage has no noticeable impact.
+Thus all results are reported on the entire \textsc{Inquisitive-Broad}.} See Appendix \ref{appendix:dataset} for examples of articles for the task.

-Overall, our set of questions contain a mixture of causal questions (e.g., \textit{why are they now liberalizing bank laws?}), procedural/elaboration questions (e.g., \textit{how will the exceptions to the verification concept be taken care of?}), background information questions (e.g., \textit{what is the main focus of this movement?}), and instantiation questions (e.g., \textit{which groups were the human rights activists working on behalf of?})~\cite{ko-etal-2020-inquisitive}, all of which require discourse-level processes and reasoning.
+The questions target high-level comprehension of text, making the answers complex with information distributed across multiple sentences.
+They contain a mixture of causal questions (e.g., \textit{why are they now liberalizing bank laws?}), procedural/elaboration questions (e.g., \textit{how will the exceptions to the verification concept be taken care of?}), background information questions (e.g., \textit{what is the main focus of this movement?}), and instantiation questions (e.g., \textit{which groups were the human rights activists working on behalf of?})~\citep{ko-etal-2020-inquisitive}, all of which require discourse-level processes and reasoning.

-We call our dataset \textsc{Inquisitive-Broad}.\footnote{The label distributions in \textsc{Inquisitive} and \textsc{Extended} are similar, suggesting that leakage has no noticeable impact.
-For this reason, all results are reported on the entire dataset, i.e., \textsc{Inquisitive-Broad}.} See Appendix \ref{appendix:dataset} for examples of articles for the task.